-Table 1: Crash Totals by Severity shows the total number of crashes across levels of severity - fatal, serious injury, minor injury, possible injury, and property damage only.
-Total crashes reached a low in 2020, during the widespread COVID-19 related restrictions.
+Table 1 shows the total number of crashes across levels of severity - fatal, serious injury, minor injury, possible injury, and property damage only.4 Total crashes reached a low in 2020, during the widespread COVID-19 related restrictions.
 However, the decrease in total crashes did not decrease the number of serious injuries.
-In fact, the second highest total for serious injury crashes was recorded in 2020.
+In fact, during this five-year period, the second highest total for serious injury crashes was recorded in 2020.
 A potential reason is that as traffic volume decreases, more open roads allow drivers to drive faster, leading to more severe injury outcomes.
-Over the 5-year period between 2018 and 2022, the overall percentage of crashes that resulted in a fatal, serious, or minor injury increased each year.
-In 2018, 11% of crashes resulted in fatality, serious injury, or minor injury, but by 2022, the proportion increased to 13.3%.
+Over the 5-year period between 2018 and 2022, the overall percentage of crashes that resulted in a fatal, serious, or minor injury5 increased each year.
+In 2018, 11% of crashes resulted in fatality, serious injury, or minor injury, but by 2022, the proportion increased to13.3%.